jnphilipp/bikkuri/README.md

-# Surprisal
+# Bikkuri

-Calculate the surprisal for words.
+Calculate the surprisal of words in texts.